 Initial awards are based on the assumption of full-time enrollment for the fall and spring semesters.
 In addition the housing status (as answered on the FAFSA) is used to determine cost of attendance.
 The amount and type of aid you are offered is based on financial need and the availability of funds.
 Priority consideration for institutional funds and Federal Work-Study is given to students who file the FAFSA and CSS Profile by the priority filing date.

-FINANCIAL AID STUDENT TRACKING SYSTEM (FASTS)
+FINANCIAL AID STUDENT TRACKING SYSTEM (Net Partner)

 ADDITIONAL FINANCIAL ASSISTANCE/FINANCING OPTIONS